jlm429/MDPs/README.md

 ### Q-Learning (<a href="https://github.com/jlm429/MDPs/blob/master/src/GridWorldQL.java">src/GridWorldQL.java</a>)

 The Q-Learning algorithm converges around 100 iterations on the grid world domain taking approximately 25 time steps to reach the termination state.
-It takes longer to learn the environment but has more value in real world applications since it is not a model based algorithm.
+It takes longer to learn the environment but has more value in real world applications since it is not model based.
 Below is a graph that includes the time steps per iteration for Q-learning in the grid world domain with gamma=.99 and a learning rate of .9.

 ![Component Diagram](https://github.com/jlm429/MDPs/blob/master/images/smallgridworldQLearning.png)